-Roberta Chevrette is currently a Visiting Assistant Professor of Communication Studies at Kutztown University of Pennsylvania.
-She comes to Kutztown from Arizona State University where she completed her Ph.D in Communication and a graduate certificate in Gender Studies in July 2016.
+Roberta Chevrette is an Assistant Professor of Communication Studies and Women’s and Gender Studies at Middle Tennessee State University.
+She completed her Ph.D in Communication and a graduate certificate in Gender Studies at Arizona State University in July 2016.
 She holds a BA in Anthropology and Women’s Studies from Sacramento State University.

-Dr. Chevrette has taught a range of interdisciplinary courses in communication including Rhetorical Theory and Approaches, Gender and Communication, Intercultural Communication, Advanced Critical Methods in Communication, Communication Theory, and Public Speaking.
+Dr. Chevrette has taught a range of interdisciplinary courses in communication and women’s and gender studies including Rhetorical Theory and Approaches, Gender and Communication, Women in the Media, Introduction to Women’s Studies, Intercultural Communication, Critical Methods in Communication, Persuasion, Communication Theory, and Public Speaking.
 By connecting theory with lived experience, her teaching guides students to become aware of, and critically examine, the ways language, symbols, and ideologies shape cultural and communicative structures and practices.

 Please follow the links to find out more about Roberta’s teaching and scholarly activities.
 Thank you for visiting!